 Figure 1.
 Periodograms from TLS and phase-dispersion minimization, calculated with astrobase.periodbase, are shown in the top left and top center (Bhatti et al. 2018; Hippke & Heller 2019; Stellingwerf 1978).
 The top three peaks from each method are shown in the second and third rows; the raw light-curve is in the top-right.
-A small finder chart from DSS is inset to the top left, with the 1.5-pixel radius aperture used to extract the light-curve in orange.
+A finder chart is inset to the top left, with the 1.5-pixel radius aperture used to extract the light-curve in orange.
+The finder charts are from The Second Digitized Sky Survey (Red); they are pulled from NASA's skyview service.